-Like most website operators, Mailstrom collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
-Mailstrom's purpose in collecting non-personally identifying information is to better understand how Mailstrom's visitors use its website.
-From time to time, Mailstrom may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.
+Like most operators of web services and applications, Mailstrom collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each user request.
+Mailstrom's purpose in collecting non-personally identifying information is to better understand how Mailstrom's users use its website.
+From time to time, Mailstrom may share or release non-personally-identifying information as described below.

 Mailstrom also collects potentially personally-identifying information like Internet Protocol (IP) addresses.
-Mailstrom does not use such information to identify its visitors, however, and does not disclose such information, other than under the same circumstances that it uses and discloses personally-identifying information, as described below.
+Mailstrom does not use such information to identify its visitors, however, and does not disclose such information, other than as described below.

-Mailstrom discloses potentially personally-identifying and personally-identifying information only to those of its employees, contractors, and affiliated organizations that (i) need to know that information in order to process it on Mailstrom's behalf or to provide services available via Mailstrom, and (ii) that have agreed not to disclose it to others.
+Mailstrom discloses personally-identifying information only to those of its employees, contractors, and affiliated organizations that (i) need to know that information in order to process it on Mailstrom's behalf or to provide services available via Mailstrom.
 Some of those employees, contractors and affiliated organizations may be located outside of your home country; by using Mailstrom, you consent to the transfer of such information to them.
-Mailstrom will not rent or sell potentially personally-identifying and personally-identifying information to anyone.
-Other than to its employees, contractors, and affiliated organizations, as described above, Mailstrom discloses potentially personally-identifying and personally-identifying information only when required to do so by law, or when Mailstrom believes in good faith that disclosure is reasonably necessary to protect the property or rights of Mailstrom, third parties, or the public at large.
+Other than to its employees, contractors, and affiliated organizations, as described above, Mailstrom discloses personally-identifying information only when required to do so by law, or when Mailstrom believes in good faith that disclosure is reasonably necessary to protect the property or rights of Mailstrom, third parties, or the public at large.
 If you are a registered user of Mailstrom and have supplied your email address, Mailstrom may occasionally send you an email to tell you about relevant user activity on Mailstrom, new features, solicit your feedback, or just keep you up to date with what's going on with Mailstrom.
 If you send us a request (for example via a support email or via one of our feedback mechanisms), we reserve the right to publish it in order to help us clarify or respond to your request or to help us support other users.